LGBTQ rights in Iraq: Iraqueer

-Iraqueer formed in March 2015 with LGBT+ members all over Iraq as the second organization supporting LGBT+ followed by Rasan, with the express goal of raising the awareness level among and about LGBT+ identities in the Iraqi society, and to advocate for LGBT+ rights in Iraq.
+Iraqueer formed in March 2015 with LGBTQ members all over Iraq as the second organization supporting LGBTQ followed by Rasan, with the express goal of raising the awareness level among and about LGBTQ identities in the Iraqi society, and to advocate for LGBTQ rights in Iraq.
 Iraqueer has three main methods of achieving its goal, by providing education, advocacy, and direct services.
-In terms of education, Iraqueer has published several guides ranging from security to health safety along with the novel Living in The Margins, containing LGBT stories from people living in Iraq.
-They also upload videos to YouTube that talk about the different aspects of being an LGBT individual in Iraq.
+In terms of education, Iraqueer has published several guides ranging from security to health safety along with the novel Living in The Margins, containing LGBTQ stories from people living in Iraq.
+They also upload videos to YouTube that talk about the different aspects of being an LGBTQ individual in Iraq.
 Finally, they host several workshops dedicated to teaching people about gender and sexuality, how to lobby and properly advocate, and to maintain safety and security in times of crisis.
-Iraqueer has submitted several reports to international bodies, including the United Nations, talking about the state of LGBT people in Iraq.
+Iraqueer has submitted several reports to international bodies, including the United Nations, talking about the state of LGBTQ people in Iraq.

 Iraqi LGBT

-Iraqi LGBT is an LGBT rights organization, establish in September 2005, that was created in response to the rise in violence against LGBT people.
+Iraqi LGBT is an LGBTQ rights organization, establish in September 2005, that was created in response to the rise in violence against LGBTQ people.
 Their main goal is the creation and maintenance of several different "safe houses" in Iraq, where people who are fleeing from prosecution can find protection and safety.
-Though they have done activist work promoting tolerance in Iraq, Iraqi LGBT focuses on relocating LGBT people to safer countries, and providing legal help for the LGBT people seeking asylum.
+Though they have done activist work promoting tolerance in Iraq, Iraqi LGBTQ focuses on relocating LGBTQ people to safer countries, and providing legal help for the LGBTQ people seeking asylum.

 International Railroad for Queer Refugees

-Founded in 2008, International Railroad for Queer Refugees (IRQR) provides financial and resettlement assistance for LGBT asylum seekers who are fleeing their homes because of prosecution for their sexual orientation, or gender identity.
+Founded in 2008, International Railroad for Queer Refugees (IRQR) provides financial and resettlement assistance for LGBTQ asylum seekers who are fleeing their homes because of prosecution for their sexual orientation, or gender identity.
 They also provide assistance and workshops for local organizations, so they can be better prepared in dealing with legal and social ramifications, as well as maintaining a network with different organizations so information can be spread easily, and not be intercepted by government officials.

 The International Gay and Lesbian Human Rights Commission (IGLHRC) are a group of individuals who actively promote the rights of LGBTQ individuals in Iraq.
 The Islamic state prescribes death for the "practice" of homosexuality.
-Furthermore, evidence gathered for two briefings by IGLHRC, its partners, and MADRE demonstrate the direct effect of the collapse of the rule of law on LGBT persons, through unfettered violence by sectarian militias.
+Furthermore, evidence gathered for two briefings by IGLHRC, its partners, and MADRE demonstrate the direct effect of the collapse of the rule of law on LGBTQ persons, through unfettered violence by sectarian militias.

 Yeksani

-Yeksani is an initiative focused on advocating for LGBT rights in the Kurdistan Region of Iraq.
-Founded by Zhiar Ali, a Kurdish LGBT rights activist and former media and communications officer at Rasan, the organization works to raise awareness of LGBT issues and advocate for legal protections and equality for the community.
-The organization has been active in the region since 2021, and has carried out various campaigns and initiatives to promote LGBT rights.
+Yeksani is an initiative focused on advocating for LGBTQ rights in the Kurdistan Region of Iraq.
+Founded by Zhiar Ali, a Kurdish LGBTQ rights activist and former media and communications officer at Rasan, the organization works to raise awareness of LGBTQ issues and advocate for legal protections and equality for the community.
+The organization has been active in the region since 2021, and has carried out various campaigns and initiatives to promote LGBTQ rights.
 According to their website, "Yeksani was created to combat the lengthy hate campaigns the LGBT+ community has been facing in Iraq, partly due to improper media representation."